max-java/module-switcher/monolith/HELP.md

 use MariaDB connection, because of @ActiveProfiles("mysql") the value for dbtype will be read from application-mysql.properties, and witch is mysql, and then be used in PersonDao to get bean named "mysql" to inject JdbcTemplate.
 That proved by assertion value `maria`.
 For postgre test it is `PostgreSQL`.
 Run tests and see the difference.
+It is possible to get connection metadata, such as db vendor, url, user, password, transaction isolation and number of active connection from DataSource instance.
+That used to make an assertion for vendor of database PersonDao connected to.

 ### service
 Usually we have service layer between controller and dao. this one just passing forward value, nothing interesting.